History of DACA (and Conservative/Constitutional Critique)

 Americans witnessed this dynamic in full force as the Obama administration’s unlawful DACA program came into effect and Congress debated a more sweeping amnesty in 2013.
 As The Heritage Foundation explained in 2014, DACA was “creating a powerful magnet for more illegal immigration, since children and their families have hope that they might receive some sort of amnesty, or at least not be deported, if they make it into the U.S.”

 A simple trade would also ignore another major flaw in our nation’s immigration system: family-based chain migration policies.
-As The Heritage Foundation previously wrote, DACA — or the DREAM Act, would allow illegal immigrants that gain legal status to “convert to non-conditional status immediately (and use his green card as a platform to bring in family members).”
+As The Heritage Foundation previously wrote, DACA—or the DREAM Act—would allow illegal immigrants that gain legal status to “convert to non-conditional status immediately (and use his green card as a platform to bring in family members).”

 Conservatives have long-opposed family-based chain migration policies, preferring instead to move to a skills or merit-based immigration system.
-Senator Tom Cotton — the Senate’s top immigration hawk — told the Washington Examiner’s Byron York that failure to fix America’s legal immigration systems means legalizing DACA recipients “creates a whole new class of people who will then be eligible for a green card and citizenship — namely, the extended family members of those who will receive legal status who can, through chain migration, get legal status themselves.”
+Senator Tom Cotton—the Senate’s top immigration hawk—told the Washington Examiner’s Byron York that failure to fix America’s legal immigration systems means legalizing DACA recipients “creates a whole new class of people who will then be eligible for a green card and citizenship—namely, the extended family members of those who will receive legal status who can, through chain migration, get legal status themselves.”

-Moving forward, it is imperative the executive and legislative branches learn from past mistakes, and work together to build a national consensus for an immigration policy that makes sense for all 320 million Americans, not only a sympathetic group put into an untenable situation because former President Obama illegally bypassed Congress.
+Rather than granting sweeping amnesty, as many on the left demand, it is imperative the executive and legislative branches learn from past mistakes, and work together to build a national consensus for an immigration policy that makes sense for all 320 million Americans, not only a sympathetic group put into an untenable situation because former President Obama illegally bypassed Congress.

 One of the most important lessons of the 1986 amnesty was that in order for immigration reform to be successful, it must be accomplished through a step-by-step process.